jardelmontan/react-custom-components/README.md

 # Custom Components

-This project provides generic or custom components that at some point were needed to be created.
+This project has custom components without external dependencies.
+They serve as a base to improve or use with some internal design system.

 ### Installation